icostel/backend/README.md

 # backend
-dummy backend I can use for mobile projects
+backend I can use for mobile projects

-Need to have node js installed